-I created a little gif based on different ways of measuring the British coastline, starting off with a file that included 100 per cent of the vertices from my original Ordnance Survey map layer (I’ve explained the methodology in a note at the bottom of this artcile).
-I then created files with fewer and fewer vertices retained, all the way down to a nonsensical shape which retained hardly any of the original points.
+I created a gif based on different ways of measuring the British coastline, starting off with a file that included 100% of the vertices from my original Ordnance Survey map.
+I then created files with fewer and fewer vertices retained, all the way down to a nonsensical shape that retained hardly any of the original points.

-It’s a bit difficult to see the difference between some of these images at this scale, so I also zoomed in to the west coast of Scotland to produce another little animation.
+It’s a bit difficult to see the difference between some of these images at this scale, so I also zoomed in on the west coast of Scotland.

 This time, you can really see more of the difference between the layers I produced.
 The figures on the graphics indicate what percentage of the original vertices were retained in each case.
 Below this, I’ve also provided a still image with different versions of the coast overlaid on top of each other, just to demonstrate the impact of reducing the number of vertices on the representation of the coastline – and hence, its length.

-I then decided to take a smaller island and extract the individual vertices (also known as nodes) that make up the shapes you see in the maps above.
+I then decided to take a smaller island and extract the individual vertices (also known as nodes) that make up the shapes.
 For this, I chose the Isle of Skye because it’s one of the biggest British islands, and the coast is highly irregular and indented.

-Using the version of the original shapefile where I retained 1 per cent of the original vertices, Skye is represented by 772 individual nodes joined together to make a single polygon, as you can see below.
+Using the version of the original shapefile where I retained 1% of the original vertices, Skye is represented by 772 individual nodes joined together to make a single polygon.

-All of this also gives you a little insight into how a geographical information system (GIS) deals with geometry and what goes into the shapes that you see on your screen.
-It also helps explain why the very detailed, highly accurate spatial data files we can download from Ordnance Survey aren’t always the most appropriate ones to use in small scale mapping.
+All of this also gives you a little insight into how a geographical information system (GIS) deals with geometry and what goes into the shapes.
+It also helps explain why the very detailed, highly accurate spatial data files we can download from Ordnance Survey aren’t always the most appropriate ones to use in small-scale mapping.